 2014-15: Olofsson skated in 39 SHL games for MODO — playing briefly in Allsvenskan with Timra — and played for the Sweden U20 team at the 2015 World Juniors.
 He scored 10 goals with 8 assists and was -1 with 4 penalty minutes, averaging 10:47 minutes of ice time in SHL play.
 MODO finished last in the 12-team league, facing Allsvenskan’s HC Vita Hasten in the Kval playoffs.
 Olofsson scored 2 goals in eight games with Timra.
 He had 1 assist and was +1 in seven games for Sweden at the WJC.
 Sweden finished fourth in the tournament, falling 4-2 to Slovakia in the bronze medal game.

 Olofsson is a small but swift forward who has an intriguing package of offensive skill.
 He is fairly raw in terms of his overall game and is at a disadvantage at times defensively due to his lack of size and bulk.

-Olofsson showed promise in his first SHL season in 2014-15 on a MODO squad that wasn't very strong.
+Olofsson showed promise in his first SHL season in 2014-15 on a MODO squad that was not very strong.
 Largely overlooked due to his lack of size, he has some significant offensive tools.
 Long-range he will constantly be challenged to prove he can be an effective two-way forward given his lack of stature.
-His potential to this point seems to be that of a Nathan Gerbe-type forward who can contribute and overcome his lack of physical size.
-At the same time Olofsson may peak as a minor league scorer or spend his entire career in Europe.
+Until he shows a more consistent ability to score, he will remain in Sweden for the time being.